PHOENIXcenter/pi-HelixNovo/README.md

 To  train models on the MSV000082287 dataset (MS2 spectra of human gut bacteria proteins), please use config-gut.yaml

 # Recommendation
-For practical large-scale de novo peptide sequencing, we highly recommend utilizing the model weight "Powerful-pi-HelixNovo2/ModelWeights/Trained-On-MSV000081142.ckpt", which was trained on the MSV000081142 dataset, while employing the "config.yaml" configuration file.
+For practical large-scale de novo peptide sequencing, we highly recommend utilizing the model weight "pi-helixnovo2_massivekb.ckpt", which was trained on the MassIVE-KB dataset, while employing the "config.yaml" configuration file.